Magic Quadrant for Unified Communications

 - Interactive Intelligence has shown strong and consistent financial growth during the past 10 years, and has an established record for delivering successful products and innovations in the UC market.

-- Interactive Intelligence has seen success with its innovative and attractive hybrid offering, which allows enterprises to convert on-premises deployments to cloud-based deployments, or vice versa.
-This flexibility eliminates many perceived risks of either approach and can be conducted with minimal disruption to users.
+- The vendor has seen success with its innovative and attractive hybrid offering, which allows enterprises to convert on-premises deployments to cloud-based deployments, or vice versa.
+This flexibility eliminates many perceived risks of either approach, and can be conducted with minimal disruption to users.

-- The vendor and its UC product has limited market visibility in a market that is increasingly dominated by larger vendors.
+- The vendor and its UC product have limited visibility in a market that is increasingly dominated by larger vendors.
 Additionally, availability in some global regions, such as parts of Eastern Europe and Asia, may be limited.

-- The CIC mobile clients are limited and are based on mobile Web access, rather than on more-capable native clients.
+- The CIC mobile clients are limited and based on mobile Web access, rather than on more capable native clients.

 - Companies report that, once deployed, Lync functions can be readily integrated into business processes and applications, providing new, different and effective ways to perform tasks.
-In some cases, these new functions are achieved by deploying Lync enhancements from a growing list of ecosystem partners.
+Often, these new functions are achieved by deploying Lync enhancements from a growing list of ecosystem partners.

-- Clients report that working with multiple Lync partners to obtain a complete solution can be difficult (e.g., different partners for telephones, gateways, servers and video multiprotocol conferencing units [MCUs]).
-This difficulty also extends to identifying, evaluating and obtaining pricing from Lync service and support partners, especially when an on-site support contract is desired.
+- While some Microsoft partners are starting to offer a comprehensive one-stop shop for all Lync-related equipment and services, these offers are still emerging.
+As a result, Gartner clients often report that multiple partners are required to obtain a complete deployment, which can be difficult (e.g., different partners for telephones, gateways, servers and video multiprotocol conferencing units [MCUs]).
+This difficulty also extends to identifying, evaluating and obtaining pricing from Lync service and support.

-- Some enterprises express concern that Microsoft's bundling, combined with proprietary protocols for SIP, will leave them locked in to a closed circle of choices and few options in the future.
-Bundling includes Exchange, Lync, SharePoint, Office, Skype and perhaps Yammer.
-A related area of concern is Microsoft's longer-term commitment to supporting the same level of functionality of the Lync mobile client on non-Windows mobile platforms, such as Android and iOS.
+- Some enterprises express concern that Microsoft's bundling, combined with proprietary protocols, will leave them locked in a closed circle of choices and few non-Microsoft options in the future.
+Bundling includes Exchange, Lync, SharePoint, Office, Skype and Yammer.

 - Mitel offers a mature and comprehensive UC software suite.
-Based on a single, cloud-ready software stream, it can be distributed or centralized in a data center system, with solutions running on industry-standard servers, and can be certified on VMware virtualized environments.
+It is based on software that can be distributed or centralized in a data center.
+The solution runs on industry-standard servers, and is certified on VMware virtualized environments.
+The same solution is also available as a cloud offering.
 Mitel is also offering a UC desktop that can run with multiple desktop virtualization options.

 - The solution incorporates comprehensive single-point administration and capable mobile client options, including GPS location service integration.

-- Prospects should confirm that Mitel channel partner references match the architecture and geographical requirements that they intend to deploy, and should verify that support personnel have been trained and certified on current UC product releases.
+- Prospects should confirm that Mitel channel partner references match the architecture and geographical requirements that they intend to deploy.
 While the Mitel product works well in a data center configuration, not all channel partners have the skills needed to work with larger data center architectures.

-- NEC is a financially strong, global firm with an established presence in all regions and a strong sales and support channel in many regions.
+- NEC is a financially strong, global firm with an established UC sales and support channel in multiple regions.

-- NEC has developed a forward-looking UCC architecture that includes all UC functions in a standards-based, SOA environment, backed by a broad communications portfolio.
-The platform's virtualization capabilities and software architecture make it a good fit for data center environments, and the API and SDKs make it suitable for integration with business applications.
+- The vendor has developed a forward-looking UCC architecture that includes a rich set of UC functions in a standards-based SOA environment, backed by a broad communications portfolio.
+The platform's virtualization capabilities and software architecture make it a good fit for data center environments, and the API and software development kits make it suitable for integration with business applications.

-- NEC's UC solutions do not have as much brand recognition as leading competitors in the North American and European markets; as a result, NEC isn't frequently in the North American UC consideration set.
-To succeed, NEC needs to focus on more brand marketing for Univerge 3C as a full UC suite solution.
+- NEC's UC solutions have limited brand recognition, compared with the leading competitors in the North American and European markets; as a result, NEC is often not included for consideration in these markets.
+To succeed, the vendor needs to advance its brand marketing for Univerge 3C as a full UC suite.